Skip to content

 List to Accumulation

-Converts any input into an accumulation structure used by Salt list/accumulation nodes.
-If the input is already a Python list, it is used directly; otherwise, the value is wrapped into a single-item list and returned as an ACCUMULATION.
+Converts an input into an accumulation structure used by Salt list-logic nodes.
+If the input is a Python list, it is wrapped directly; if it is a single value, it is wrapped as a one-element accumulation.

 Preview